Zac-Benattar/celebrant/content/english/_index.md

       link: "#"

 end_cta:
-  tagline: "So what are you waiting for?"
+  tagline: "...so what are you waiting for?"
   button:
     enable: true
     label: "Get in touch"